-For schemes that are the subject of a current planning application, the presentation should be based on the submitted drawings and documents.
+For schemes that are the subject of a current planning application, the presentation should be based on the submitted drawings and documents, either as paper copies or as a pdf or PowerPoint.
 At least one paper copy of the presentation should be provided, for ease of reference during the panel discussion.

-In advance of the review, panel members attend a 30 minute briefing with planning officers on the policy context, and issues arising from preapplication discussions.
+In advance of the review, panel members attend a 15 minute briefing with planning officers on the policy context, and issues arising from preapplication discussions.